Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: Acknowledgements

 \subsection{Gauge structure dictionary to supergravity literature}

 Our formulas can directly be compared to the supergravity literature and in particular to the papers~\cite{Samtleben:2011fj,Samtleben:2012fb,Bandos:2013jva}.
-The structure constants in these papers are related to our $EL_\infty$-algebra $\aghsk^\omega$ as indicated in figure~\ref{fig:dictionary}.
+The structure constants in these papers are related to our $EL_\infty$-algebra $\aghsk^\omega$ as indicated in table~\ref{fig:dictionary}.

 Moreover, the metric in~\cite{Samtleben:2011fj} on the tensor multiplet fields is

 Finally, the structure constants $k_r^\alpha$ are not uniquely fixed in this framework, and we choose the simplest possibility.
 We used slightly different conventions to those in~\cite{Saemann:2017zpd}.